FreeProving/free-compiler/CONTRIBUTING.md

  - `./`

    The root directory of this repository is home to important Markdown documents and central configuration files (e.g., Cabal configuration files).
+   Avoid adding new files directly to the root directory if possible.
+   Instead, select an appropriate subdirectory from the list below or create a new subdirectory if the file really does not fit any of the existing categories.

  - `./.github`

    This directory contains GitHub related files such as issue and pull request templates as well as the configuration of the [CI pipeline](#the-ci-pipeline).
+   Usually only project maintainers have to edit files in this directory.
+   You can safely ignore it.

  - `./base`